Prince Harry and Meghan Markle Want Charity to Underwrite New Life

-Prince Harry and Meghan Markle will look to public charity to help fund their future work focusing on “the wellbeing of society and female empowerment.”
+Prince Harry and Meghan Markle will look to public charity to help fund their future solo work focusing on “the wellbeing of society and female empowerment.”

 A post on the Sussexes’ new website says they intend to create “a charitable entity that will not only help complement these efforts, but also advance the solutions the world needs most.”

-The focus will be on environmental issues, the wellbeing of society and female empowerment, are part of what they call their to transition into a new working model.
+The focus will be on environmental issues, the wellbeing of society and female empowerment, are part of what they call their transition to a new working model.

 The sussexroyal.com website says: “The call to protect our environment is more urgent now than at any other time in human history.
 The Duke of Sussex believes that we can meet the challenges by working together to build truly sustainable communities.”